-Repairing a burst pipe can be difficult to fix, and it's not recommended you address the problem using any unprofessional or DIY methods.
-Making use of unprofessional procedures can lead to poor repairs and results, so it's best you leave your burst pipe problem to the experts.
+Thawing frozen pipes can be time-consuming and hazardous, and it's not recommended you address the problem using any unprofessional or DIY methods.
+Making use of unprofessional procedures can lead to additional damage and worst case scenario, a fire in your home, so it's best you leave your frozen pipe problem to the experts.

-If you own property in the areas of Bozeman, MT, and you need your burst pipe professionally repaired, contact Buffalo Restoration as soon as possible.
-We have been in the business of restoring properties since 1991, and we have the experience to properly repair your plumbing system.
-We only use up-to-date equipment and techniques that not only repair your plumbing but also stop the contaminated water from flooding throughout your building.
+If you own property in the areas of Bozeman, MT, and you need your frozen pipes thawed, contact Buffalo Restoration as soon as possible.
+We have been in the business of restoring properties since 1991, and we have the experience to properly thaw your plumbing system.
+We only use up-to-date equipment and techniques.
 Our fully licensed and certified technicians work fast to avoid further water damage and loss.
 We can also perform mold remediation and removal in case of secondary water damage that can cause mildew to grow.

-Contact Buffalo Restoration today at (406) 306-0501 for a free estimate.
-Our burst pipe and frozen pipe repair services are just two examples of water damage restoration services we offer.
+Contact Buffalo Restoration today at (406) 306-0501 for an estimate.
+Our pipe thawing and water damage cleanup from burst pipe services are just a few examples of water damage restoration services we offer.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.